ehinderer/SRI_testing/app/README.md

 ## Running the Web Service within Docker

-The Reasoner Validator web service may be run inside a docker container, using Docker Compose.
+The SRI Testing web service may be run inside a docker container, using Docker Compose.

 Assuming that you have installed both [Docker (or rather, Docker Desktop)](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/) (Note: Docker Desktop now conveniently installs both...), then the following commands may be run: